Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Other models

 \subsection{Fermion models with different symmetries}

-Let us again focus on models of spinless fermions.
-Our index theory for the SSH-type models relies on the $U(1)$ symmetry, i.e., the conservation of the total particle number $\hN$, and the extra $\bbZ_2$ symmetry generated by $\Gphs$.
-The former is essential for the validity of the basic variational estimate in Lemma~\ref{l:LSM}, and the latter guarantees the reality of the expectation value $\omega(\hU_\theta)$.
+Let us again focus on general models of spinless fermions with U(1) symmetry defined in section~\ref{s:U1}.

+Our index theory for the SSH-type models relies on the U(1) symmetry, i.e., the conservation of the total particle number $\hN$, and the extra $\bbZ_2$ symmetry generated by $\Gphs$ discussed in section~\ref{s:Z2}.
+The U(1) symmetry is essential for the validity of the basic variational estimate in Lemma~\ref{l:LSM}, and the $\bbZ_2$ symmetry guarantees the reality of the expectation value $\omega(\hU_\theta)$.
 Although the class of models with $\Gphs$ symmetry is natural (and includes the SSH model), that is not the only possibility.
 Here we shall briefly discuss other classes of models with different $\bbZ_2$ symmetry.

-\paragraph{Particle-hole symmetry} The particle-hole transformation is described by the liner $*$-automorphism $\Gph$ defined by $\Gph(\hc_j)=\hcd_j$ for any $j$.
-Since the twist operator \rlb{U1} satisfies $\Gph(\hU_\theta)=\hU_\theta^\dagger$, one can replace $\Gphs$ with the $\Gph$, and prove all the results without any modification.